How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 How Long Do Peony Bouquets Last?

 Tucking the flower vase in the fridge at night will slow down the decay of your blooms and extend the life of your bouquet!
-Make sure the flowers have plenty of water (fill the vase half full of water).
+Make sure the flowers have plenty of water- at least half full.

 Avoid displaying your peony vase in direct sunlight.
 If possible, display your beautiful arrangement in a cool location out of direct heat or sun.

 Keep your home at a moderate temperature, if possible.
-The warmer and more humid your home, the quicker your blooms will fade (which is why the overnight fridge trick works so well!).
+The warmer and more humid your home, the quicker your blooms will fade.

 FAQ On How Cut Peony Buds For A Vase